SwayLtd/Sway-App/README.md

 ### Last Updates

+- Global filters, specific entities filters and proximity and city events and venues filters
 - Implement new search system with filters
 - Remove google_fonts dependency and add SpaceGrotesk font family locally
 - Add "Map" button on scroll on Explore screen